Memrise/copypod/README.md

     pip install git+ssh://git@github.com/Memrise/copypod.git

-then the program will be available as `copypod` inside the virtual environment, or you can install it by cloning this repository and then use `pipenv` to set up a virtual environment where it will get installed into:
+then the program will be available as `copypod` inside the virtual environment, or you can install it by cloning this repository and then use `poetry` to set up a virtual environment where it will get installed into:

     git clone git@github.com:Memrise/copypod.git
     cd copypod/
-    pipenv install
+    poetry install

-Then you can run the program with `pipenv run copypod`.
+Then you can run the program with `poetry run copypod`.

 ## Usage